INFORMSJoC/2023.0275/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The data in this repository is a snapshot of which was used in the research reported on in the paper [Incorporating promotional effects in sales planning of retail industry using geometric programming](https://doi.org/10.1287/ijoc.2023.0275) by M. Khandan, and P. Hoseinpour.
+The data in this repository was used in the research reported on in the paper [Incorporating promotional effects in sales planning of retail industry using geometric programming](https://doi.org/10.1287/ijoc.2023.0275) by M. Khandan, and P. Hoseinpour.

 ## Cite

-To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.
+To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs (SHOULD BE UPDATED).

 https://doi.org/10.1287/ijoc.2023.0275